 The results of the procedure will be explained to you immediately.
 A nurse will ensure you understand information given to you by the endoscopist and answer any questions you may have.
-You will be given a post-procedure advice sheet on aftercare, and symptoms to be aware of following your examination.
+You will be given a post procedure advice sheet on aftercare, and symptoms to be aware of following your examination.
 Usually you will be offered a copy of your report to take home and separate copies will be sent to your General Practitioner and any other health professionals involved in your care.
-Further details of the test, results of any biopsies and any necessary treatments or medications can be discussed with your GP, or the specialist who requested the investigation.
+Further details of the test, results of any biopsies and any necessary treatments or medications can be discussed with your GP.
 The nurse will tell you before you leave if an outpatient appointment is planned.